MarcusHoltz/marcusholtz.github.io/_posts/2024-03-21-browsers-firefox-floorp-sidebery-setup.md

 Syncthing keeps all of the tabs for each workstation and browser profile the same across all my devices.

 * * *

+## Save tabs, multiple ways

+If you require a 64-bit version of all 9's, 99.9999999999999999 (that's 10 billion years)...

+### Tab Session Manager Addon

+- You can also use [Tab Session Manager](https://addons.mozilla.org/en-US/firefox/addon/tab-session-manager/) to backup your browsing history and tab sessions in the Downloads folder.

+- And you can have these [sync](https://syncthing.net/) to your VPS, NAS, FTP, as well.

+* * *

+### Firefox Sync

+- But if you want to use Firefox's native syncing, you can do that too and [host your own sync server](https://github.com/mozilla-services/syncserver).

+  - Self-hosting is not a requirement.
+Mozilla's own syncing service is free.

+- If you're using Firefox's Sync Client you can also use [a commandline-utility](https://github.com/Mikescher/firefox-sync-client) to list/view/edit/delete entries in a firefox-sync account.

+  - [ffsclient](https://github.com/Mikescher/firefox-sync-client) can be used to access bookmarks, passwords, forms, tabs, history or custom data.

+* * *

 ## Floorp custom changes